shahidhk/pangaea/README.md

 # Create an External IP address for the project
 gcloud compute addresses create ext-ip-address-name
-# Note down the name and ip address, to add it to .pangaea
+# Note down the name, to add it to .pangaea

 # Edit .pangaea to include these variables
 vim .pangaea
 # ...
 GCE_BOOT_DISK=disk-name
-GCE_EXT_IP=ext-ip-address
 GCE_EXT_IP_NAME=ext-ip-address-name
 # ...